State Authorization of Distance Education

 The regulations governing state authorization of distance education and foreign branch campuses have a long and convoluted history.
 The rules were originally proposed in 2010, but after a decade of legal challenges, a change of presidential administrations, and revisions made during multiple negotiated rulemaking sessions, the regulations finally became effective on July 1, 2020.

-• Provide that institutions that offer distance education in a state that participates in a state authorization reciprocity agreement are considered to meet that state’s requirements regarding postsecondary distance education.
+Under current regulations governing state authorization of distance education, institutions that offer distance education in a state that participates in a state authorization reciprocity agreement are considered to meet that state’s requirements regarding postsecondary distance education.
+However, there has been controversy about the scope of reciprocity since the regulations were established.

 About